 If it is still safe to live at home you can ask how to make the home more senior friendly, or what home support services could help your parent or loved one age in place.
 Unfortunately, the progressive, degenerative nature of dementia means that nearly all dementia patients will eventually require full-time care.

-At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering dementia care at home.
+At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering dementia care at home and other services.
 We know that living with dementia can have a huge emotional, social, and psychological effect on both the person and their loved ones.
 We believe that allowing people to remain in their own homes is beneficial to keeping them in a familiar environment and reducing stressful situations which may arise in other settings.